awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. From the navigation bar, select the region in which you created the key pair\.
+1. From the navigation bar, select the Region in which you created the key pair\.

 1. In the navigation pane, under **NETWORK & SECURITY**, choose **Key Pairs**\.